miklevin/ohawf/README.md

 `pip install -U ohawf`

-All Google services require OAuth2 authentication and its complexity is a big barrier for entry for newbs just getting started.
-If you have dreams of doing nifty Python with all your Google data (GA, GSC, GSheets, etc.) and have failed in the past over mere login issues, this package is for you.
+Google services require OAuth2 login which is often hard for newbs.
+If you're trying to do Python things with your Google data (GA, GSC, Sheets, Photos, etc.) and have failed in the past over mere login issues, this package is for you.
 For example, ohawf simplifies the SEO-related processes described on their [GSC API quickstart](https://developers.google.com/webmaster-tools/search-console-api-original/v3/quickstart/quickstart-python) page.

 ## How to use